pupilfirst/wd301-scripts/react-hooks/use-effect/async-code-use-effect/README.md

 import React, { useEffect } from "react";
 ```

-You can also instead use the hook from already imported `React` package as `React.useEffect`.
+You can also instead use the hook from an already imported `React` package as `React.useEffect`.

-Let's now remove the line that updates title when each task is added.
+Let's now remove the line that updates the title when each task is added.

 > Action: Remove `document.title =` line from `TaskApp.tsx`